 Students that received either the Boy Scout Eagle Award or the Girl Scout Gold Award are eligible to receive a $1,000 scholarship per school year.
-A copy of the award needs to be submitted to your Financial Planning Counselor.
+A copy of the scout award needs to be submitted to your Financial Planning Counselor.
 Once the documentation is received the scholarship will be added to your financial aid award for current and future terms (up to 8 semesters).

 There are many other opportunities for scholarships through academic offices and student organizations once you have joined our student body.